2021 High School Individual Player National Championship Tournament Logistics Information

 Spectators

-Spectators are welcome to attend any and all parts of the tournament.
-No registration or tickets are required.
+Spectators are welcome to attend any part of the tournament.

 Prospective spectators should read NAQT’s advice for spectators of online tournaments.
 To ensure the quality of the tournament experience for players, spectators may be removed from games if they are disruptive or if the moderator believes that their presence is degrading audio or video quality.